EJones621/Stock-Analysis/README.md

 Return: This indicates the Year over Year (YoY) which measures how the stock has performed over the course of the year.
 This can be found by: (last price / first price) - 1.

+## Before Running New VBA Script
+Let's take a look at the original VBA Script and see how quickly the data was able to run.
+*This is done by clicking on the button "Run Analysis for All" on the "All Stocks Analysis" Worksheet*

 ## Speed of 2017 vs Speed of 2018

 ![2017 Speed](https://github.com/EJones621/stock-analysis/blob/main/Resources/VBA_Challenge_2017.png)

 ![2018 Speed](https://github.com/EJones621/stock-analysis/blob/main/Resources/VBA_Challenge_2018.png)